Joe Moretti: Session work and uncredited appearances

 Throughout the 1960s Moretti continued to tour and record with artists such as Nero and the Gladiators, Ronnie Jones and The Nightimers and Eddie Calvert.
 In addition, Moretti was in demand as a session musician and, along with other UK guitarists such as Big Jim Sullivan, future Led Zeppelin guitarist Jimmy Page and Vic Flick, often played guitar at a recording date without being credited.
 Moretti claims to have played guitar on hits for Jet Harris and Tony Meehan ("Scarlet O'Hara" and "Applejack") and Donovan's hit record "Mellow Yellow".

 It is now accepted that he played guitar on at least two more UK number one records: Tom Jones' "It's Not Unusual" and Chris Farlowe's Rolling Stones cover "Out of Time".

+Later work

+Moretti settled in South Africa, in the late 1970s.
+He worked as house musician at a Sun City casino.
+He contributed to a 1994 Sonoton album called Authentic Africa, featured alongside Dizu Plaatjies and Amampondo.

 Death

-Moretti died from lung cancer in February 2012 in Johannesburg, South Africa, aged 73.
+Moretti died from lung cancer in Johannesburg in February 2012, aged 73.